NEC4

 Who should conduct the contract health check?

-The Contractor's commercial manager or an independent reviewer with NEC4 knowledge and access to the CE register, programme submissions, correspondence, and cost records.
-Independence from the day-to-day team helps identify blind spots.
+The Contractor's commercial manager or an independent commercial reviewer.
+The person conducting the check should have NEC4 contract knowledge and access to the CE register, programme submissions, correspondence logs, and cost records.
+Independence from the day-to-day project team helps identify blind spots.
+On large projects, some contractors bring in external NEC specialists for quarterly reviews.

 Does the Project Manager need to be involved?

 Not necessarily.
-It is a Contractor self-assessment, though findings may require formal follow-up with the PM.
-Some clients conduct their own and share findings at progress meetings.
-CECA Bulletin #22 encourages joint health checks under clause 10.2.
+The health check is a Contractor self-assessment tool.
+However, some findings (such as PM response periods exceeded) may require the Contractor to raise the issue formally with the PM.
+Some clients conduct their own health checks and share findings at progress meetings to improve administration on both sides.
+CECA Bulletin #22 encourages joint health checks as a collaborative exercise under the spirit of clause 10.2.

 What is the difference between a contract health check and a commercial audit?